mauricio/mauricio.github.com/_posts/2015-08-23-http-long-polling-with-scala-and-netty.md

 Simple as well, just collect the expired clients and write a timeout error to them.

-The other helper methods aren't that much special as well:
+The other helper methods aren't that much special:

 {% highlight scala %}
 def writeError(ctx : ChannelHandlerContext, e : Throwable): Unit = {